Kallinteris-Andreas/distributed-game-server/GameMaster/readme.md

 It is made out of ? components:

 ## game_master.db
-An SQLite3 dabatabase containing a 2 tables
+An SQLite3 dabatabase containing 2 tables
 ```
 CREATE TABLE "matches" (
 	"ID"	INTEGER NOT NULL,